-Reminder!After completing your Summative Assessment, don't forget to log into Canvas and take the Module 4 Quiz.
+Reminder!After completing your Summative Assessment, don't forget to take the Module 4 Quiz.
 If you didn't answer the Learning Checkpoint questions, take a few minutes to complete them now.
 They will help your study for the quiz and you may even see a few of those question on the quiz!

 Climate Modeling Activity